Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 ---

 ## Tripwire
-A post-shaped walking quadruped with a ball top that can connect with other Tripwires to create short barriers the player can either cut with their sword to remove the immediate obstacle or attack either post directly to destroy the pair.
-Slow moving and have a limit to how many can occupy the arena.
+A post-shaped walking quadruped with a ball top that can connect with other Tripwires to create short barriers the player can either jump over, cut with their sword to remove the immediate obstacle or attack either post directly to destroy the pair.

 ---